Compassion-focused therapy

-Compassion focused therapy (CFT) is a system of psychotherapy developed by Paul Gilbert that integrates techniques from cognitive behavioral therapy with concepts from evolutionary psychology, social psychology, developmental psychology, Buddhist psychology, and neuroscience.
+Compassion-focused therapy (CFT) is a system of psychotherapy developed by Paul Gilbert that integrates techniques from cognitive behavioral therapy with concepts from evolutionary psychology, social psychology, developmental psychology, Buddhist psychology, and neuroscience.
 According to Gilbert, "One of its key concerns is to use compassionate mind training to help people develop and work with experiences of inner warmth, safeness and soothing, via compassion and self-compassion."

 Overview

 A central therapeutic technique of CFT is compassionate mind training, which teaches the skills and attributes of compassion.
 Compassionate mind training helps transform problematic patterns of cognition and emotion related to anxiety, anger, shame and self-criticism.

 Biological evolution forms the theoretical backbone of CFT.
 Humans have evolved with at least three primal types of emotion regulation system: the threat (protection) system, the drive (resource-seeking) system, and the soothing system.
 CFT emphasizes the links between cognitive patterns and these three emotion regulation systems.
 Through the use of techniques such as compassionate mind training and cognitive behavioral therapy (CBT), counseling clients can learn to manage each system more effectively and respond more appropriately to situations.

-Compassion Focused Therapy is especially appropriate for people who have high levels of shame and self-criticism and who have difficulty in feeling warmth toward, and being kind to, themselves or others.
+Compassion-focused therapy is especially appropriate for people who have high levels of shame and self-criticism and who have difficulty in feeling warmth toward, and being kind to, themselves or others.
 CFT can help such people learn to feel more safeness and warmth in their interactions with others and themselves.

 Numerous methods are used in CFT to develop a person's compassion.
 For example, people undergoing CFT are taught to understand compassion from the third person, before transferring these thought processes to themselves.

 Core principles

-CFT is largely built on the idea that the evolution of caring behavior has major regulatory and developmental functions.
+CFT is an evolutionarily informed psychotherapy largely built on the idea that the evolution of caring behavior has major regulatory and developmental functions.
 The central focus of CFT is to concentrate on helping clients relate to their difficulties in compassionate ways, as well as provide them with effective tools to work with challenging circumstances and emotions they encounter.
 CFT helps those learn tools to engage with their battles in accepting and encouraging ways, thereby aiding themselves to feel confident about accomplishing difficult tasks and dealing with challenging situations.